nyergler/hieroglyph/docs/themes.rst

 If multiple items have the same number, they will both be displayed at the same time.

+Items may also be displayed *only* at a specific index.
+That is, displayed, then hidden again.
+Appending the suffix ``-only`` to the ``build-item-`` class activates this behavior.

 .. _`Google I/O 2012+`: https://code.google.com/p/io-2012-slides/